-Commercial item and "nondevelopmental item" have the meaning contained in Federal Acquisition Regulation (FAR) 2.101.
+Commercial product, commercial service, and nondevelopmental item have the meaning contained in Federal Acquisition Regulation 2.101.

-- (b) Before awarding subcontracts over the simplified acquisition threshold, as defined in FAR 2.101 on the date of subcontract award, for items other than commercial items, the Contractor shall conduct market research to- - (1) Determine if commercial items or, to the extent commercial items suitable to meet the agency's needs are not available, nondevelopmental items are available that- - (i) Meet the agency's requirements; - (ii) Could be modified to meet the agency's requirements; or
+(b) Before awarding subcontracts for other than commercial acquisitions, where the subcontracts are over the simplified acquisition threshold, as defined in FAR 2.101 on the date of subcontract award, the Contractor shall conduct market research to-

-- (iii) Could meet the agency's requirements if those requirements were modified to a reasonable extent; and - (2) Determine the extent to which commercial items or nondevelopmental items could be incorporated at the component level.
+- (1) Determine if commercial products, commercial services, or, to the extent commercial products suitable to meet the agency's needs are not available, nondevelopmental items are available that- - (i) Meet the agency's requirements; - (ii) Could be modified to meet the agency's requirements; or - (iii) Could meet the agency's requirements if those requirements were modified to a reasonable extent; and - (2) Determine the extent to which commercial products, commercial services, or nondevelopmental items could be incorporated at the component level.